 Building And Code Staff Appreciation Day

-Even though they’re extremely important for making sure that the buildings people occupy are safe, the people in charge of maintaining code and building standards receive little to no respect.
-Few people think about the importance of the job they perform, and when they do have to think about it.
+Even though they are extremely important for ensuring that the buildings people occupy are safe, the individuals responsible for maintaining code and building standards receive little to no respect.
+Few people consider the importance of the job they perform, and when they do, it is often because they are in a position where they complain about adhering to the standards these professionals enforce.
+Fortunately, someone has invented a holiday to address the oversight of these professionals not receiving the recognition they deserve.

-The History Of Building And Code Staff Appreciation Day
+The History of Building and Code Staff Appreciation Day

 Building codes have been around for a long time.
-To prove this point, let’s look at one of the first-known building codes that were ever developed.
+To prove this point, let’s look at one of the first-known building codes ever developed.
 It was written on a wooden slab or a stone called a stele and was erected in the city center of Babylon.

-Observing Building And Code Staff Appreciation Day
+Observing Building and Code Staff Appreciation Day

 And if a person works as building and code staff, then this might just be the day to have a department lunch.
 No matter how a person celebrates this holiday, however, they should take the time to spread the word about it online using the hashtag #BuildingAndCodeStaffAppreciationDay.